 ABOUT THE PROGRAM

-Doug Varone and his company will once again offer DEVICES: Choreographic Intensive & Mentorship Program designed for emerging choreographers.
-Celebrating its fourth year, the entire scope of this unique mentorship is divided into three distinct parts over the course of several months.
+Doug Varone and his Company will once again offer DEVICES: Choreographic Intensive & Mentorship, a program designed for emerging choreographers.
+A unique program celebrating its fourth year, the entire scope of the mentorship is divided into three distinct parts over the course of several months.
 Up to 12 participants are selected through application.